sbine/operator/README.md

 See [.env.example](.env.example) for configuration options (at minimum you will need `FORWARD_NUMBER` and `TWILIO_AUTH_TOKEN`)

 ## Logic
-If a whitelist file is present and not empty, all non-whitelisted numbers will be rejected.
+If a whitelist file is present in the root directory and not empty, all non-whitelisted numbers will be rejected.
-If a blacklist file is present and not empty, all blacklisted numbers will be rejected.
+If a blacklist file is present in the root directory and not empty, all blacklisted numbers will be rejected.

 ## Logging
 This library will attempt to log all activity to /var/log/twilio.log